Maelcom/miniwget/README.md

 temaparser
 ==========

-Parse links to files on a webpage, download new files (old files are stored in history)
+#### Parse a webpage for links to files, download new files, skip old ones (stored in a history file).
+As it turned out, all this can be solved (and in a much more robust way) with:

+##### *wget --mirror -nH --no-parent -R index.html*

+Nevertheless, let this remain a tribute to the gods of Pythonism.